-Israel’s technology industry saw a drop of 2.8% in overall deal activity during Q4 2019, when compared with the last four-quarter average, according to GlobalData’s deals database.
+Israel’s technology industry saw a rise of 29% in overall deal activity during Q4 2020, when compared with the last four-quarter average, according to GlobalData’s deals database.

 - Embed this chart